ActiveCampaign is powerful enough to hurt your pipeline

 Automation architecture and cleanup

-We audit every active and inactive automation, map trigger and goal logic, identify loops and conflicts, and rebuild a clean architecture.
-We use ActiveCampaign's automation goals and wait conditions deliberately so contacts move through sequences based on real behavior, not arbitrary time delays.
-Every automation gets a naming convention and documentation so your team can maintain it without calling us.
+We audit every automation, map trigger and goal logic, identify loops and conflicts, and rebuild a clean architecture using ActiveCampaign's goals and wait conditions so contacts move on real behavior.
+Every automation gets a naming convention and documentation your team can maintain.

 Contact scoring model tied to pipeline

 ActiveCampaign's lead and deal scoring is flexible but almost always misconfigured.
-We rebuild scoring rules around the engagement signals that actually correlate with your sales cycle - email engagement, site tracking events via the ActiveCampaign site tracking pixel, form submissions, and CRM activity - so sales works a prioritized list instead of a flat contact database.
+We rebuild scoring rules around signals that correlate with your sales cycle - email engagement, site tracking events, form submissions, CRM activity - so sales works a prioritized list, not a flat database.

 Deals CRM pipeline configuration

-We configure Deals pipelines to match your actual sales stages, set up automation triggers at each stage transition, and build the custom fields and task templates your reps need.
-If you run multiple products or segments, we set up separate pipelines with the right ownership routing so nothing falls into a default stage and disappears.
+We configure Deals pipelines to match your sales stages, set up automation triggers at each transition, and build the custom fields and task templates your reps need.
+Multiple products or segments get separate pipelines so nothing vanishes into a default stage.

 Segmentation and list hygiene

 Tag sprawl and list overlap are the most common reasons ActiveCampaign deliverability degrades.
-We audit your tag taxonomy, consolidate redundant segments, build a clean custom field structure for contact attributes, and set up suppression and re-engagement logic so your active list stays healthy and your sender reputation holds.
+We audit your tag taxonomy, consolidate redundant segments, build a clean custom field structure, and set up suppression and re-engagement logic so your sender reputation holds.

 CRM and third-party integrations

-ActiveCampaign connects to hundreds of tools but the native integrations often sync in one direction and skip critical fields.
-We configure integrations with your payment platform, scheduling tools, or external data sources using ActiveCampaign's webhooks and API where native connectors fall short, and we document the data flow so your team knows what updates what.
+ActiveCampaign connects to hundreds of tools, but native integrations often sync one direction and skip critical fields.
+We configure your payment platform, scheduling tools, or data sources using webhooks and the API where native connectors fall short, and document what updates what.

 Reporting and attribution setup

-ActiveCampaign's campaign reports and automation reports are useful but only if the underlying data is clean.
-We configure UTM tracking, connect site tracking to contact records, and build the custom reports and saved segments your marketing and sales teams need to answer the questions that actually drive decisions - without exporting to a spreadsheet every time.
+ActiveCampaign's campaign and automation reports are useful only if the underlying data is clean.
+We configure UTM tracking, connect site tracking to contact records, and build the custom reports and saved segments your teams need to drive decisions - no spreadsheet export required.

 How an ActiveCampaign engagement runs